Alternate ACCESS for ELLs

 • ACCESS for ELLs Online

 IEP teams should follow their state's specific alternate assessment participation criteria.
-For additional guidance, view the Alternate ACCESS for ELLs Participation Criteria Decision Tree.
+For additional guidance, view the WIDA Alternate ACCESS Participation Criteria Decision Tree.

 Test Administration Times